hishamislah/Billing-Software/DASHBOARD_SETUP.md

 - **Responsive Design** that works on all screen sizes

 ### User Flow
+## Test Login Flow

-1. User logs in with credentials (admin@vazhemadom.com / password)
+1. User logs in with credentials (admin@tradebazar.com / password)
-2. After successful login, automatically redirected to dashboard
+2. After successful authentication, user is redirected to Dashboard
 3. Dashboard displays user email and system statistics
 4. User can toggle dark/light mode
 5. User can logout to return to login page